QuellingBlade/tool-bar-hoc/README.md

          slot: { VueComponent } | Array<VueComponent> the default slot of the Component
        }
     ]

+  The following is a detailed parameters for v-model

   @returns a hoc component，props of value and layout needs special introduction：
     value(v-model) { Array }
      [